bimspot/bcf-toolkit/src/bcf-toolkit/README.md

 in your order.

 ## Installation
-You can install the `BcfConverter` library via NuGet Package Manager or by adding it to your project's .csproj file.
+You can install the `BcfToolkit` library via NuGet Package Manager or by adding it to your project's .csproj file.
 ```
-nuget install BCFConverter
+nuget install Smino.Bcf.Toolkit
 ```

 ## Usage